nsat/space-services-user-guide/examples/software_in_space/compress_iq_file/README.md

 ## Workflow

-**1. The tasking.sh script is executed from the ground to uplink our compress.py script and create the necessary window to run the script on our payload.**
+**1. The tasking.sh script is executed from the customer's cloud environment to uplink our compress.py script and create the necessary window to run the script on our payload.**

-At this point, we can call the `GET /windows` to check the status of our window.
+At this point, we can call the `GET /tasking/windows` to check the status of our window.

 ```bash
 curl -X GET -H "${AUTH_HEADER}" ${HOST}/tasking/windows?satellite_id=FM200